doomspork/hoot/README.md

 ## Contributing

-Contributions of any kind are always welcome.
+Contributions are always welcome!
 Please make use of [Issues](https://github.com/doomspork//issues) and [Pull Requests](https://github.com/doomspork/hoot/pulls), all code should have test coverage.

 ## Author/Contact